Laura Wade: Career

-In 2015, Wade adapted Sarah Waters novel Tipping the Velvet into a stage play of the same name.
+In 2015, Wade adapted Sarah Waters' novel Tipping the Velvet into a stage play.
 The play premiered at Lyric Hammersmith in September 2015, before transferring to the Royal Lyceum Theatre, Edinburgh.

 On 4 July 2018, Wade's play Home, I'm Darling premiered at Theatr Clwyd.
 It was directed by Tamara Harvey, and starred Katherine Parkinson.
-The play transferred to the National Theatre for a summer 2018 run, to the Duke of York's Theatre in January 2019, and later won Best Comedy at the 2019 Laurence Olivier Awards.
+The play transferred to the National Theatre for a summer 2018 run and to the Duke of York's Theatre in January 2019, and later won Best Comedy at the 2019 Laurence Olivier Awards.

 Wade adapted the unfinished Jane Austen novel The Watsons into a play, which premiered at Chichester Festival Theatre on 3 November 2018, directed by Samuel West.
 It had a further run at the Menier Chocolate Factory from 20 September 2019.
 The West End transfer of The Watsons was delayed by the COVID-19 pandemic.

 Wade's plays are published by Oberon Books in the UK and by Dramatists Play Service in the US.

-On 25 August 2022 it was announced that Laura Wade would be one of the writers and executive producers of the new Disney+ series Rivals, based on the novel by Jilly Cooper.
+On 25 August 2022, it was announced that Wade would be one of the writers and executive producers of the new Disney+ series Rivals, based on the novel by Jilly Cooper.

 Personal life

 From 2007 to 2011, Wade lived with actor Samuel West, son of actors Timothy West and Prunella Scales.
-After a two-year split, Wade and West reunited, and now have two daughters, born in 2014 and 2017.
+After a two-year separation, Wade and West reunited.
+The couple have two daughters, born in 2014 and 2017.